 Avni Patel Murray leads all projects related to special education oversight and support for public charter schools.
 She also manages the charter agreement process for all newly approved charter schools and provides support to new charter schools as they prepare all components of their program for their first year of operation.
 Ms. Murray also collaborates closely with the Office of the State Superintendent of Education (OSSE) to provide direct training to school staff as a certified Nonviolent Crisis Intervention trainer through the Crisis Prevention Institute (CPI).
 Previously, she worked in the special education division of OSSE as a placement coordinator, collaborating with public charter schools to ensure students with disabilities were being supported within the most appropriate educational setting.
 She became interested in education early in her career through managing the recruitment and training of student volunteers for the national nonprofit Peace First.
 She later went on to serve as a middle school special education and general education history teacher in Los Angeles, California.
 Ms. Murray earned a Bachelor of Arts in International Relations and a minor in Business from the University of Southern California and a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 She is an EPFP Fellow alum with the Institute for Educational Leadership.

-Hannah Klusendorf supports the Equity and Fidelity Team on projects related to special education oversight and compliance, and she aids in the development of English Language Learners (ELL) oversight.
-She also provides support to new charter schools by overseeing the internal review of charter conditions and agreement attachments.
-Prior to joining DC PCSB, Ms. Klusendorf taught high school special education in Chicago and middle school social studies in DC.
+Hannah Cousino supports the Equity and Fidelity Team with special education oversight and new school support.
+She conducts special education audits, oversees the internal review of new school conditions, and connects new schools with trainings and resources.
+Prior to joining DC PCSB, Ms. Cousino taught in public charter schools in Chicago and DC.
 She holds a Bachelors of Arts in Government and English from Georgetown University and a Masters of Arts in Teaching Special Education from National-Louis University.

 Jessica Smith | Equity and Fidelity Data Analyst